 Then, bake them for 30 minutes until golden and buttery.

 As the cookies cool, you can prepare the white chocolate for the drizzle.

 You can make your own double boiler by putting a glass or heat safe bowl over a pot filled with a bit of water.
-Allow the water to come to a boil, and place the bowl with the chocolate over top.
+Allow the water to come to a boil, and rest the bowl with the chocolate on top.
 The chocolate will slowly start to melt with the steam.

 Once the chocolate has melted, carefully remove it from the hot stove.
 Grab a fork, and drizzle some chocolate over the cooled cookies.